 To say that times are uncertain is like saying that the ocean is wet.

 Thanks to the Fed, interest rates are resting at all-time lows and are poised to stay that way for the foreseeable future.
-We may see a slight uptick as we near the end of 2021, but other than that, continuing economic and fiscal policy uncertainties should keep rates low.

 This means that long-term investors should consider searching for new ways to invest.
 In a low-interest rate environment, certain investments may not perform as well as others.

 Just take a look at Treasury bonds...

 Long considered the quintessential safe haven, Treasury bonds are not even keeping up with inflation.